playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 };
 ```

-> `props` is short for "properties".
-React uses an object to contain all properties that we want to pass to a component.
+> React uses an object to contain all properties that we want to pass to a component.
 We can use [parameter destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) to get the properties without having to use `props` before the name of the parameter we really want, like so:
 >
 > ```jsx
 > const File = ({ fileName }) => {